EM's for the Homestead

 EM Bokashi can be used as is for a feed supplement, or it can be used to reclaim or enhance other things for feed or for compost.
 It is typically made on bran, but other substances can be used as well, including sawdust, which I will be trying myself soon.

-To make bokashi, fill a 5 gallon bucket 3/4 full with bran, pour on a cup or two of molasses, and a few cups of EM's.
+To make bokashi, fill a 5 gallon bucket 3/4 full with bran, pour on a pint of molasses, and a quart of AEM's.
 Add very warm water and stir up with arms eventually reaching to the bottom of the bucket.
 Bran should be moistened and darkened, but not wringing wet.
 Seal tightly and put in a CONSISTENTLY warm/room temp area for 3 weeks.
 It should have a fresh, alcohol-like smell when done.
 Mold is a sign that there was too much air or inconsistent temps.
 A little green mold may be acceptable, as long as the smell is good.
 Harmless white mold sometimes forms on top.
 Judge by the smell.

 You'll need: